| Text Version click here Aims and Objectives

 Session musicians - put together

+for the rehearsal and recording sessions by Cormac and Frankie.
 Backing singers - Lascelles Houghton and friends, they have worked with

 everyone from Elton John to Miriah Carey and are members of the Visual